RobotLocomotion/drake-external-examples/drake_cmake_installed/README.md

 ## Alternative Versions

-By default, `install_prereqs` script gets the latest version of Drake (usually last night's build).
+By default, the `install_prereqs` script gets the latest version of Drake (usually last night's build).
 Ignore this if that version is desired.
 Otherwise, the following are alternative options for which version of Drake to download.